santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-through-power-app.md

 3. Verify:
   - Contract is sent to the customer via email.
   - Signature process initiates correctly.
-  - Signed contract saves successfully in Sharepoint.
+  - Signed contract saves successfully in SharePoint.
   - Business receives an email notification with the signed contract attached.

 *Use the following checklist:*

 - [ ] Contract sent successfully.
 - [ ] Customer receives and signs contract.
-- [ ] Signed document stored correctly in Sharepoint.
+- [ ] Signed document stored correctly in SharePoint.
 - [ ] Business receives email notification with attachment.

 ## Troubleshooting & FAQ